geewey/dom-challenge/README.md

     When 'resume' is clicked, it should restart the counter and re-enable the buttons.
 5. As a user, I can leave comments on my gameplay, such as: "Wow, what a fun game this is."

-To view the lesson and play with the code, please click on [DOM Challenge](https://learn.co/lessons/jsdom-dom-challenge) and start learning to code for free on Learn.co.
+To view the lesson and play with the code, please click on [Flatiron School's DOM Challenge page](https://learn.co/lessons/jsdom-dom-challenge) and start learning to code for free on Learn.co.

-Head back to the [DOM Challenge page](https://geewey.github.io/dom-challenge/).
+Head back to my [DOM Challenge site](https://geewey.github.io/dom-challenge/).